nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

     ../bin/archvz2hycom.sh $target_experiment $subregion_archz

-Where "target_experiment" is "TPa0.05/expt_03.0" and subregion_archz is "data/archv.YYYY.ddd.[ab]" generated at the previous step.
+Where "target_experiment" is "TPa0.05/expt_03.0" and "subregion_archz" is set to "data/archv.YYYY.ddd.[ab]" generated at the previous step.

 use executable "$HYCOMALL/subregion/src/isubaregion" using following inputs/outputs: